 Aboriginal Catholic Ministry

 Aboriginal Catholic Ministry in the Diocese of Maitland-Newcastle fosters the spiritual, cultural and social development of Aboriginal Australians.
-Aboriginal Catholic Ministry strives to:
+Aboriginal Catholic Ministry functions as a collaborative group to:

 In 1997, the Catholic Church officially designated the first Sunday in July as Aboriginal and Torres Strait Islander Sunday.
 The aim of this day is to encourage Catholics locally, to focus their worship on Aboriginal and Torres Islander people and their culture and the issues of social justice they represent.